Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas Performance Insights

-- The Longhorns' +391 scoring differential (outscoring opponents by 10.6 points per game) is a result of scoring 77.9 points per game (38th in college basketball) while giving up 67.3 per outing (94th in college basketball).
+- The Longhorns have a +391 scoring differential, topping opponents by 10.6 points per game.
+They're putting up 77.9 points per game to rank 38th in college basketball and are allowing 67.3 per outing to rank 94th in college basketball.

-- Texas ranks 163rd in the nation at 32 rebounds per game.
-That's similar to the 31 its opponents average.
+- The 32 rebounds per game Texas averages rank 163rd in college basketball.
+Its opponents pull down 31 per outing.

-- The Longhorns rank 48th in college basketball with 99.1 points scored per 100 possessions, and 42nd in college basketball defensively with 85.6 points conceded per 100 possessions.
+- The Longhorns' 99.1 points per 100 possessions on offense rank 48th in college basketball, and the 85.6 points they allow per 100 possessions rank 42nd in college basketball.

-- Texas wins the turnover battle by 4.1 per game, committing 10.9 (83rd in college basketball) while its opponents average 15.
+- Texas has typically won the turnover battle this season, committing 10.9 per game (83rd in college basketball action) while forcing 15 (22nd in college basketball).

 Miami (FL) Performance Insights

-- The Hurricanes' +270 scoring differential (outscoring opponents by 7.7 points per game) is a result of putting up 79.4 points per game (21st in college basketball) while giving up 71.7 per contest (232nd in college basketball).
+- The Hurricanes outscore opponents by 7.7 points per game (posting 79.4 points per game, 21st in college basketball, and giving up 71.7 per outing, 232nd in college basketball) and have a +270 scoring differential.

-- Miami (FL) pulls down 32.5 rebounds per game (126th in college basketball) while allowing 29.3 per contest to opponents.
-It outrebounds opponents by 3.2 boards per game.
+- Miami (FL) wins the rebound battle by 3.2 boards on average.
+It records 32.5 rebounds per game, 126th in college basketball, while its opponents pull down 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.